 1) We all make mistakes.
 Try as we might to be careful about entering data, it's as simple as accidentally pressing the wrong key and we've got an error in our Accounting, Project Management, Media, etc. data that throws off results and can result in costly investigations and even audits.

 2) Connections break.
 If you've custom-built a connection between systems or are relying on a brittle API to move your data between different software, it's an unfortunate reality that those connections break.
 And they break at the worst possible moment; like when the report is due, or the client needs an answer in the next 10 minutes.
 Relying on connections to move your data between systems is risky at best and almost certain to fail when one of the systems updates to a new version, etc.

 3) Software loses support.
 The more systems you have, the greater the risk of a vendor going out of business or deciding not to support that particular software anymore.
 If you've built a complex web of interconnected systems and any part of that system fails, it usually brings the rest of the system down with it.
 Every complex system is only as strong as its weakest link.

 4) Training is a nightmare.
 The more systems you have, the more difficult it is to train a new employee on how they work and how they work together.
 As mentioned earlier, people hate complexity.
 Many software systems overlap in capabilities, so you often have redundant features in multiple systems that encourage an employee who understands one system better, to use the features in the system they're most familiar with instead of those features in the system everyone else uses it for.
 Untangling such training issues and systems biases consumes time, resources and costs the agency money over the long run.

-The list could go on and on, but hopefully the point is made.
-Complexity is a bad idea in everything - including the software you use to run your agency.
+The list could go on and on, but hopefully, the point is made.
+Complexity is a bad idea in advertising - including the software you use to run your agency.